 By Tyler Ludwig / Interactive Marketing Manager, Rio SEO

-Spring is finally here…and so are the countless ways you can bring local SEO into your marketing campaigns for 2014!
+Spring is finally here.
+And so are the countless ways you can bring local SEO tools into your marketing campaigns for 2014!

 The days where a business owner could simply have a website and submit his or her information to Google Places are long gone.
 If you’re a multi-location brand, doing this for hundreds or thousands of local businesses is simply not scalable.
 Fortunately getting a jump-start for spring can be achieved with five essential updates to your existing marketing campaigns:

-Understanding local business listings and how they are submitted across the web is still a vast world of unknown variables.
-Due to its complex nature, the local search ecosystem leaves many marketers confused on how, when, or why their information appears on Google, Yahoo, and Bing Map results.
+Understanding local listings and how they are submitted across the web still represents a vast world of unknown variables.
+Due to its complex nature, the local search ecosystem leaves many marketers confused.
+They want to know how, when, or why their information appears on Google, Yahoo, and Bing Map results.
 Fortunately there is an answer!

 A quick way of ensuring your local Name, Address, and Phone Number (NAP) are correct and validated in Google+ Local is to distribute your data to the entire ecosystem.
 This includes both paid and free options:

 Submitting your local business data to these sources allows “The Most Generous Search Engine for Local Businesses” (aka Google) to validate your information from more than 500 networks and bring your business closer to the top of local search results.